quii/learn-go-with-tests/reading-files.md

 }
 ```

-You may or may not like this, I do though.
+You may or may not like this idea, but I do.
 The point is in the refactoring state we are free to play with the internal details, and you can keep running your tests to check things still behave correctly.
 We can always go back to previous states if we're not happy.
+The TDD approach gives us this license to frequently experiment with ideas, so we have more shots at writing great code.

 The next requirement is extracting the post's tags.
-If you're following along, i'd recommend trying to implement it yourself before reading on.
+If you're following along, I'd recommend trying to implement it yourself before reading on.
 You should now have a good, iterative rhythm and feel confident to extract the next line and parse out the data.

 For brevity, I will not go through the TDD steps, but here's the test for tags.